 Smart Start, a network of nonprofit local partnerships led by The North Carolina Partnership for Children, Inc. (NCPC), creates innovative solutions to measurably increase learning and the healthy development of children birth to five.
 Smart Start gives local communities the freedom and responsibility to determine how to increase the health, well-being and development of their children based on the needs and resources of their local communities.
 NCPC establishes measurable statewide goals and communities determine the best approach to achieving them.
-Click here for more information.
+For more information, visit www.smartstart.org.